Anton Ribeiro da Silva partner, architect

-My 22 years in the profession, spread across different European Countries, brought me the layers of experience I can share today.
-Particularly, the 15 years spent between Russia and The Netherlands defined the background of my work at aZONEguide, where achieving strong collaborations between sides is a permanent aim.
+My 25 years in the profession, spread across different European Countries, brought me the layers of experience I can share today.
+Particularly, the long professional ties to The Netherlands defined the background of my work at aZONEguide, where achieving strong collaborations between teams is a permanent aim.

 I became an architect in 1997 by the Faculty of Architecture at the Technical University of Lisbon.
 After some rewarding work done together with Victor Mestre and Sofia Aleixo, I moved to London in 2000, to obtain a MSc in Advanced Architectural Studies at the Bartlett, University College London.
 After it, in 2002, I moved further to The Netherlands, this time to work with DKV and KCAP, on the design of housing and office buildings.

-During those years I also worked as the Russia correspondent for the Dutch architectural A10 magazine and taught at March Architectural School in Moscow.
+During those years I also worked as a correspondent for the Dutch architectural A10 magazine and taught at March Architectural School in Moscow.

 Anastasia Ivanova partner, architect